-3. Is Your Communication Strong?
+Is Your Communication Strong?

 Just like any potential relationship pitfall, you want to make sure that your communication is strong.
 If you have any underlying tensions, there’s a good chance that getting a pet will bring them out.
+"Don't be fooled!" says Jackson.
+"Just because you are adding a new pet into the relationship, it does not mean it will change the communication between you and your partner.
+If you and your partner struggled in this area before, chances are you will continue to struggle if there isn't anything done about it."
 Make sure you’re ready to communicate about your needs—and your pet’s needs—and that you’re both ready to navigate this together.
 If you tell yourselves to expect the unexpected and know that it may be stressful, especially in the beginning, you’ll be in a much stronger position to take on the challenge.

 Are You Financially Stable?

 Pets are expensive—far more expensive than you might realize if you’ve never owned one as an adult.
 In fact, the average cost of owning a cat or dog is over $1,000 in just the first year.
 It’s not just the food, the medications, the potential dog walker you might have to hire—pet owners can be hit with huge expenses if your pet has an accident or even just eats something it shouldn’t.
 Pet insurance can help, but that can be expensive, and it doesn’t always cover the full cost of emergencies.
 If you’re both financially strapped, then getting a pet may make the problem worse.
 Make sure you’re in a strong position financially or, at the very least, can put aside the money you need for the newest member of your family.